ted-marozzi/toy-robot/README.md

 See [gameprogrammingpatterns](https://gameprogrammingpatterns.com/command.html) for info on the command pattern used in this repo.

+## Environment

+This has only been tested for windows.
+The TABLE command uses unicode chars and may not be supported in your terminal.

 ## VSCode Set Up

 Make sure you have g++ and cmake installed and added to path and the recommend workspace extensions installed.